hlb-git/Insightflair/README.md

-# Welcome to the CsVisual Repository
+# Welcome to the Insightflair Repository

-This repository contains the source code for the CsVisual project.
+This repository contains the source code for the Insightflair project.
 Follow the instructions below to set up and run the application on a **Linux (Debian-based)** system.

 ---